Fight of Titans or Comparison of Big Data Frameworks: Spark vs. Hadoop

 Speed is very different.
 Obviously, Spark is much faster and, for that reason, is the preferred framework in a number of industries – fintech, healthcare, scientific research, and, in some cases, marketing and manufacturing.
 Hadoop must operate in steps, while Spark reads data, analyzes it and writes the results – boom.

-For this reason, Spark is often said to be 10X faster in batch processing and even 100X faster in analytics, according to data scientist Kirk Borne.
+For this reason, Spark is often said to be 10X faster in batch processing and even 100X faster in analytics according to Kirk Borne, a principal data scientist at Booz Allen Hamilton.

 Failure recovery is different.
 Obviously, Hadoop has the resiliency to system failures – data is written to disk and stored.
 And if one node fails, another takes over.
 Spark has resiliency too, despite early concerns about it.
 Its RDD stores data objects and they can be stored on disks through integration with Hadoop or another data platform or in memory.